hussrizk56/Huss-ReadMe-Generator/README.md

 # Huss-ReadMe-Generator

-For this weeks assignment I created a command line application to generate a easy and professional README file.
+For this week's assignment I created a command line application to generate an easy and professional README file.
 I utilized Node Modules (NPM), Inquirer and package.json.

 ## Actions taken:
 * Used Inquirer package to give the user with a series of questions via the command-line interface to answer to generator the readme.